 - Trends in employment for the county and/or region.
-Employment should be based on the number of jobs in the county (i.e., covered employment). - Covered (at place) employment in Gordon County increased in three of five years between 2013 and 2017.
-Also, the 1st three quarters of data in 2018 indicate a net gain in covered employment for 2018. - Between 2008 and 2010, the average decrease in employment in Gordon County was approximately 960 workers or approximately -3.97% per year.
+Employment should be based on the number of jobs in the county (i.e., covered employment). - Covered (at place) employment in Gordon County increased in most years between 2014 and 3rd Quarter in 2019.
+Much of the recent covered employment growth is attributed to the on-going development activity along the I-75 transportation corridor. - Between 2008 and 2010, the average decrease in employment in Gordon County was approximately 960 workers or approximately -3.64% per year.
 The rate of employment gain between 2011 and 2017 was very significant at +1.59% per year.
-The 2017 to 2018 rate of gain was very significant when compared to the preceding years at +5.63%, represented by an increase of 1,437 jobs. - Employment by sector for the county and/or region. - The top four employment sectors in the County are: manufacturing, trade, government and service.
-The 2018 forecast is for the manufacturing to stabilize and the trade and health care sectors to increase. - Unemployment trends for the county and/or region for the past 5 years. - Monthly unemployment rates in 2018 were much improved when compared to the 2009 to 2016 period.
-Monthly unemployment rates in 2018 were for the most part improving on a month to month basis, ranging between 3.1% and 4.3%.
-The National forecast for 2017 (at present) is for the unemployment rate to approximate 3.5% to 4%.
-Typically, during the last five years, the overall unemployment rate in Gordon County has been comparable to the state and national average unemployment rates.
-The annual unemployment rate in 2019 in Gordon County is forecasted to continue to decline, to the vicinity of 3.5% to 4% and improving on a relative year to year basis. - A brief discussion of any recent or planned major employment contractions or expansions. - The Gordon County Development Authority is the lead economic development entity for Gordon County. - Calhoun and Gordon County benefit from the presence of two major highways - US 41 and Interstate 75.
-The area has capitalized on its location, and has seen significant retail and service growth. - Major carpet manufacturers like Mohawk Industries and Shaw Industries Group have called the area home for decades and have been major drivers of the region's economy.
-In the early part of the current decade, area officials recognized the need for diversification, and began actively recruiting new companies from a variety of different industries in order to help insulate the county from economic shocks in the future.
-These include heavy equipment and machinery, food processing, distribution and automotive suppliers.
-Early success stories included the purchase of a new 110,000-square-foot distribution center by KAS Oriental Rugs which created 40 new jobs; a \$5-million investment by Dinamic Corporation which created 50 new jobs; a \$40 million investment by Faus Group, which created 200 new jobs; and Phoenix Chemical's new \$2-million facility that created 25 new jobs.
+The 2017 to 2019 rate of gain was very significant when compared to the preceding years at +2.94% per year, represented by an increase of 1,522 workers. - Employment by sector for the county and/or region. - The top four employment sectors in the County are manufacturing, trade, government and service.
+The 2020 forecast is for the healthcare sector to stabilize and the manufacturing sector to decrease. - Unemployment trends for the county and/or region for the past 5 years. - Monthly unemployment rates in 2019 were much improved when compared to the 2009 to 2014 period.
+Monthly unemployment rates in 2019 were for the most part improving on a month to month basis, ranging between 2.8% and 4.2%. - A brief discussion of any recent or planned major employment contractions or expansions. - Economic development news for Calhoun/Gordon County of significance prior to the COVID-19 epidemic include the following: - In July, 2018 Complete Flooring Supply Corporation (CFS) announced plans to open its first American production facility in Calhoun, and hire 100 workers.
+CFS, which also operates a distribution facility north of Atlanta, will spend \$30 million to acquire and renovate the 98,000 square foot Tayse Rug Mill on Marine Drive in Calhoun to start production by the end of the year on some of the laminate, cork, solid wood, engineered and had-scraped flooring products it now imports from its factory in Shanghai, China. - In February 2020, flooring manufacturer Mannington Mills announced a \$22 million expansion in Gordon County due to increased customer demand for domestically produced luxury vinyl flooring.
+Mannington Mills purchased a 10.5-acre site in Calhoun that will expand upon the company's manufacturing presence in the state and create 268 jobs.